line/armeria/gradle/scripts/README.md

    includeWithFlags ':moduleB', 'java'
    ```

-Note that if the target java version is greater than the build jdk version,
+Note that if the target Java version is greater than the build JDK version,
 an `UnsupportedClassVersionError` may be raised.

 ## Tagging conveniently with `release` task